Journal articles

 Public acceptability of proposals to manage new takeaway food outlets near schools: cross-sectional analysis of the 2021 International Food Policy Study

-Imagine you were asked for your opinion about proposals from your local council to adopt these zones… would you offer your support?
+Imagine you were asked for your opinion about proposals from your local council to adopt takeaway management zones.
+Would you offer your support?
 Do you think they would be effective in helping people to eat better?
 How do you think that the zones would work?
+We asked these types of questions during an online survey in 2021.
+Here’s how over 3300 adults living across England, Scotland and Wales answered:

 - More than half said they would support proposals from their local council to adopt takeaway management zones around schools.